 Mimi explains each movement with an emphasis on the breath.
 She also includes a description of how each movement affects the body and the mind.

-Mimi’s inspiration, curiosity & love for Taoism, and the Five Elements practice, emerged as a complementary and yet distinct practice alongside her love of yoga and meditation.
+Mimi’s inspiration, curiosity & love for Taoism, and the Five Elements practice, emerged as complementary and yet distinct practices alongside her love of yoga and meditation.

 In 2002, Mimi co-founded the Yoga Yard, Beijing’s first yoga studio, which she co-directed for 7 years before moving to the United Kingdom.

 She now lives in Oxfordshire and teaches primarily at London\’s Triyoga, where she co-teaches on their two-year teacher training diploma course as well as runs immersion training.

 Mimi is a graduate of Stanford University and SOAS, University of London, where she earned a master’s with distinction in 2016 in Traditions of Yoga and Meditation.
 She has published yoga and Qigong DVDs-videos.

 Qigong (chi kung) is an energy and intention based practice that works with the the body and spirit, so they are equally developed and cultivated.

 Gong is defined as to cultivate or build.